 So, what to do with a dead user's information remains a tricky subject.
 Most social networking sites allow users to post comments and messages to each other, but who owns that data?
 Is it the recipient, the sender or the company?
 If you've left a message for someone and they pass away, can you retrieve it?
 These are questions most sites have yet to address.

 Even though companies are beginning to acknowledge the problem of what to do with your data once you die, most of the responsibility falls to you and your family.
 It's not a lot of fun to think about but a little consideration could save your loved ones from experiencing hours of frustration on top of their grief.

-Find out more about social networking sites by following the links on the next page.
+Find out more about social networking sites by following the links below.

 More Great Links

 - Anderson, Jackie.
 "Consumer Behavior Online: A 2009 Deep Dive."
 Forrester Research.
 July 27, 2009.
 (Oct.
 29, 2009) http://www.forrester.com/Research/Document/Excerpt/0,7211,54327,00.html

 - Facebook.
 "Privacy: Deactivating, Deleting and Memorializing Accounts."
 (Oct.
 27, 2009) http://www.facebook.com/help.php?page=842

 - Hortobagyi, Monica.
 "Slain students' pages to stay on Facebook."
 USA Today.
 May 9, 2007.
 (Oct.
 28, 2009) http://www.usatoday.com/tech/webguide/internetlife/2007-05-08-facebook-vatech_N.htm